lifegoodbitamihka/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This applies to coding as much as it does to art or design.
 Writing clean, readable, and maintainable code that solves problems efficiently is a hallmark of a skilled programmer.
 Always strive to reduce complexity by breaking down large tasks into smaller, manageable functions, and avoid unnecessary abstractions.
 Remember, code is read far more often than it is written, so aim for clarity and conciseness in your work."

 In practice, this could mean favoring well-named variables, using consistent patterns, minimizing repetition (DRY principle), and embracing modularity.
 It also involves understanding when to apply design patterns and when to avoid over-engineering.
 The ability to write simple solutions for complex problems is indeed a profound form of intelligence in programming.

+# 2024-01-19
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving higher priority to tasks that require more time and effort, you can ensure that you complete them on time.

+Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
+Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
+Set reminders and deadline for each task, so you stay focused and don't forget anything.
+ - 使用编程语言和框架，如Python、JavaScript或React，可以帮助你更高效地完成任务。
+- Always keep your code organized, using version control systems like Git to track changes and collaborate with others.- Learn from your mistakes and those of others, constantly improving your skills and knowledge.By following these tips, your programming abilities will improve, making you a more valuable asset to your team or organization.